EOG Resources, Inc. (NYSE:EOG) Shares Acquired by State of Alaska Department of Revenue

 State of Alaska Department of Revenue increased its holdings in EOG Resources, Inc. (NYSE:EOG – Free Report) by 6.0% during the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The firm owned 118,777 shares of the energy exploration company’s stock after acquiring an additional 6,750 shares during the quarter.
 State of Alaska Department of Revenue’s holdings in EOG Resources were worth $13,591,000 at the end of the most recent quarter.

 A number of other institutional investors have also modified their holdings of the business.
-Vontobel Holding Ltd. increased its holdings in shares of EOG Resources by 8.2% in the 2nd quarter.
-Vontobel Holding Ltd. now owns 208,968 shares of the energy exploration company’s stock valued at $23,914,000 after acquiring an additional 15,873 shares during the period.
-Dfpg Investments LLC acquired a new position in shares of EOG Resources in the 2nd quarter valued at $390,000.
-Breakwater Capital Group increased its holdings in shares of EOG Resources by 6.7% in the 2nd quarter.
-Breakwater Capital Group now owns 2,103 shares of the energy exploration company’s stock valued at $241,000 after acquiring an additional 132 shares during the period.
+Vontobel Holding Ltd. increased its stake in EOG Resources by 8.2% in the 2nd quarter.
+Vontobel Holding Ltd. now owns 208,968 shares of the energy exploration company’s stock valued at $23,914,000 after buying an additional 15,873 shares during the period.
+Dfpg Investments LLC acquired a new position in EOG Resources in the 2nd quarter valued at $390,000.
+Breakwater Capital Group increased its stake in EOG Resources by 6.7% in the 2nd quarter.
+Breakwater Capital Group now owns 2,103 shares of the energy exploration company’s stock valued at $241,000 after buying an additional 132 shares during the period.
 Galvin Gaustad & Stein LLC increased its stake in EOG Resources by 1.4% in the 2nd quarter.
 Galvin Gaustad & Stein LLC now owns 133,906 shares of the energy exploration company’s stock valued at $15,324,000 after buying an additional 1,880 shares during the period.
 Finally, Venturi Wealth Management LLC increased its stake in EOG Resources by 5.1% in the 2nd quarter.
 Venturi Wealth Management LLC now owns 10,227 shares of the energy exploration company’s stock valued at $1,170,000 after buying an additional 494 shares during the period.
 89.21% of the stock is owned by institutional investors and hedge funds.

-Several brokerages have issued reports on EOG.
-Royal Bank of Canada dropped their price objective on shares of EOG Resources from $150.00 to $145.00 in a research note on Wednesday, July 12th.
-UBS Group boosted their price objective on shares of EOG Resources from $164.00 to $165.00 and gave the company a “buy” rating in a research note on Wednesday.
-Mizuho boosted their price objective on shares of EOG Resources from $155.00 to $157.00 and gave the company a “buy” rating in a research note on Monday, September 18th.
-Truist Financial boosted their price objective on shares of EOG Resources from $150.00 to $160.00 and gave the company a “buy” rating in a research note on Monday, August 7th.
-Finally, Tudor, Pickering, Holt & Co. cut shares of EOG Resources from a “buy” rating to a “hold” rating in a research note on Thursday, August 24th.
-Six equities research analysts have rated the stock with a hold rating, fourteen have given a buy rating and one has given a strong buy rating to the stock.
-According to MarketBeat, EOG Resources currently has an average rating of “Moderate Buy” and an average price target of $150.04.

 EOG Resources Price Performance

-EOG Resources (NYSE:EOG – Get Free Report) last released its quarterly earnings data on Thursday, August 3rd.
-The energy exploration company reported $2.49 EPS for the quarter, topping the consensus estimate of $2.28 by $0.21.
+EOG Resources (NYSE:EOG – Get Free Report) last released its earnings results on Thursday, August 3rd.
+The energy exploration company reported $2.49 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.28 by $0.21.
+The company had revenue of $5.57 billion for the quarter, compared to analyst estimates of $4.74 billion.
 EOG Resources had a net margin of 33.58% and a return on equity of 28.52%.
-The business had revenue of $5.57 billion for the quarter, compared to analyst estimates of $4.74 billion.
-During the same period in the previous year, the firm earned $2.74 EPS.
-The business’s revenue for the quarter was down 24.8% compared to the same quarter last year.
+The firm’s quarterly revenue was down 24.8% on a year-over-year basis.
+During the same period in the prior year, the firm earned $2.74 EPS.
 On average, equities research analysts predict that EOG Resources, Inc. will post 11.34 EPS for the current fiscal year.

 EOG Resources Announces Dividend